alhajee/ckan/doc/contributing/python.rst

    action API functions defined in :py:mod:`ckan.logic.action`, should list exceptions raised in their docstrings.

-   This is because CKAN themes, extensions and API clients need to be able to call CKAN code without crashing, so they need to know what exceptions they should handle (and extension developers shouldn't have to understand the CKAN core source code).
+   This is because FMLD themes, extensions and API clients need to be able to call FMLD code without crashing, so they need to know what exceptions they should handle (and extension developers shouldn't have to understand the FMLD core source code).

-2. On the other hand, **internal functions that are only used within CKAN shouldn't list exceptions in their docstrings**.
+2. On the other hand, **internal functions that are only used within FMLD shouldn't list exceptions in their docstrings**.

    This is because it would be difficult to keep all the exception lists up to